Modernisation of Work Health and Safety Laws - Frequently Asked Questions (FAQ)

-Safe Work Australia has published an Interpretive Guideline in relation to PCBUs.
-For your information, here is the link to the publication - Interpretive guideline - model Work Health and Safety Act - the meaning of 'person conducting a business or undertaking'.
-In due course, DMIRS will prepare guidance material in relation to PCBUs for Western Australia.
-The guidance material based on the Safe Work Australia publication.
-If you require further information, please consider contacting your professional association nor seek legal advice on the application of the WHS Act.
+DMIRS has released Interpretive guideline - The meaning of 'person conducting a business or undertaking' (PCBU).
+This guidance material based is on a Safe Work Australia publication.
+If you require further information, please consider contacting your professional association or seek legal advice on the application of the WHS Act.

 Will new requirements be included into an updated WorkSafe Plan Workbook?

 Yes.
 DMIRS will issue updated documents in due course.

 WHS and other training

 What will happen for those who have OHS qualifications?
 Will they still be valid under WHS?

 The WHS laws do not prescribe the content of qualifications such as those obtained through tertiary and Vocational Education and Training (VET) sector institutions.
 The exceptions to this are prescribed licences and health and safety representative training qualifications.

 Generally, OHS tertiary and VET sector qualifications are expected to be unaffected by the WHS laws.
 You may like to consider clarifying this with the institution which issued the qualification.

 For licences and authorisations under the WHS regulations, there are unlikely to be changes.
 The exception to this could be pressure vessel operation and asbestos removal work.
 Until decisions about the WHS regulations are finalised, these details are not known.
 However, information will be publicised via the DMIRS newsletter (please consider subscribing to DMIRS newsletters) and through other relevant forums.